 As the early days of spring continue to be brisk and cold, you may want to try and bring some additional zing into your diet through warming spices.
 There's a particular spice blend that is not only perfect for this time of year, but is a great fit for any sweet dish.
 I recommend mixing up a batch of this to keep in a small shaker by the stove.
 I often add this to oatmeal, stewed apples, crisps, or grain cereals.
 The sky is the limit.

 Cinnamon, or twak in Sanskrit, is loaded with many healing properties.
-It has gained popularity lately as it is thought to help regulate blood sugar, great for those who struggle with diabetes.
-Along with ginger, cinnamon is often referred to as the universal medicine.
-It helps to boost circulation and is a great addition during the cold and flu season as it is an expectorant (that is, it clears mucus from the airways) and diaphoretic (it increases perspiration).
+It has gained popularity lately as it is thought to help regulate blood sugar.
+Along with Ginger, Cinnamon is often referred to as the universal medicine.
+It helps to boost circulation and is a great addition during seasonal illness as it is an expectorant (that is, it clears mucus from the airways) and diaphoretic (it increases perspiration).
 This spice relieves muscle tension, say after a day of hard exercise.
 Cinnamon is stimulating, strengthens the heart, and increases digestive fire.
-Finally, despite being heating, cinnamon is Tri doshic, or good for all body types.
+Finally, despite being heating, Cinnamon is Tri doshic, or good for all body types.

 Cardamom, or ela in Sanskrit, is one of the safest digestive stimulates.
-Like cinnamon, cardamom also enkindles the digestive fire.
-It can help to simulate the mind and alleviate depression.
+Like Cinnamon, Cardamom also enkindles the digestive fire.
+It can help to simulate the mind.
 Cardamom is a wonderful spice to use if you have an upset stomach.
-Finally, cardamom can remove excess heaviness (or Kapha) from the lungs and stomach.
+Finally, Cardamom can remove excess heaviness (or Kapha) from the lungs and stomach.

-The lovely rhizome ginger is the final addition to complete this sweet spice mix.
-Ginger is phenomenal at warding off cold and flus.
+The lovely rhizome Ginger is the final addition to complete this sweet spice mix.
+Ginger is phenomenal at supporting a healthy immune response.
 It is often used for indigestion as well as nausea (many pregnant woman resort to this gem to combat morning sickness).
-In addition, ginger can help relive gas and cramps, including menstrual cramps.
-It is said that ginger can be powerful medicine for heart disease.
-And because of its stimulating action, you may find that ginger helps relieve headaches.
-Like the other two spices, ginger also stimulates digestion and increases the digestive fire.
+In addition, Ginger can help relive gas and cramps, including menstrual cramps.
+It is said that Ginger can be powerful medicine for heart disease.
+And because of its stimulating action, you may find that Ginger helps relieve headaches.
+Like the other two spices, Ginger also stimulates digestion and increases the digestive fire.

 Sweet Spice Mix